Lowland whisky is known for its smooth and floral malts and the region is home to some of Scotland’s finest distilleries.

 Historians, amateur or professional will love Stirling, St Andrews, Melrose and Wigtown, for sporting types there are the golf courses of East Lothian.

-For those looking for a quieter life, the small towns, villages and beautiful countryside of Ayrshire, the Scottish Borders and south west Scotland could be the perfect place to enjoy a dram, the perfect antidote to a hectic schedule.
+For those looking for a quieter life, the small towns, villages and beautiful countryside of Ayrshire, the Scottish Borders and south west Scotland could be the perfect spot to enjoy a dram.

-Lowland distilleries you might like to visit
+Lowland whisky distilleries you might like to visit

 There are several distilleries in Edinburgh.
-You can find details of these on this Truly Edinburgh page:
+You can find details of these on this Truly Edinburgh page: Whisky distilleries in Edinburgh

 Auchentoshan Distillery